tomkart/Take_A_Photo_OpenAI/README.md

-### Getting the description of a photo from OpenAI with Freenove Media Kit for ESP32-S3
+### Getting the description of a photo from LLM with Freenove Media Kit for ESP32-S3

-Based on the example by Freenove https://docs.freenove.com/projects/fnk0102/en/latest/fnk0102/codes/Main/9_Camera_TFT_Test.html

-Added getting the description of a photo from OpenAI
+Based on the example by Freenove https://docs.freenove.com/projects/fnk0102/en/latest/fnk0102/codes/Main/9_Camera_TFT_Test.html Added getting the description of a photo from LLM (OpenAI in this example)

 ### Example results
 Example 1